gerhynes/aws-notes/certified-cloud-practitioner/README.md

 **AWS Data Exchange** is a catalogue of third-party datasets that you can download for free, subscribe to, or purchase, such as Covid-19 foot traffic data, IMDB TV and film data, historical weather data.

 ### Amazon QuickSight
-**Amazon QuickSight** is a Business Intelligence (BI) dashboad that allows you to ingest data from various AWS storage or database services to quickly visualize business data with minimal programming or data formula knowledge.
+**Amazon QuickSight** is a Business Intelligence (BI) dashboard that allows you to ingest data from various AWS storage or database services to quickly visualize business data with minimal programming or data formula knowledge.

 QuickSight uses SPICE (super-fast, parallel, in-memory calculation engine) to achieve blazing fast performance at scale.